jblanper/tvsonar/README.md

 ## Backend

-All the commands must be executed in the root directory.
-The tool **make** must be installed for the installation process.
+All the commands included in this readme must be executed in the root directory and the tool **make** must be installed.
+This commands have been tested in linux and windows using *git bash*.

 The local environment must comply with the following requirements (as stated in https://laravel.com/docs/8.x/deployment#server-requirements):
 + PHP >= 7.3